|Sponsor||Rep. Simpson, Mike|

 |Staff Contact||Kimberly Betz|

-The Open Our National Parks and Museum Act provides immediate funding for (1) National Park Service Operations, (2) the Smithsonian Institution, (3) the National Gallery of Art, and (4) the United States Holocaust Memorial Museum at the same rate and under the same conditions as in effect at the end of the just completed fiscal year.
-Funds are available until another appropriations bill (such as regular bill or CR) is enacted for these operations or December 15, 2013.
+H.J.Res.
+80 provides immediate funding for the Bureau of Indian Affairs, Bureau of Indian Education, and Indian Health Service at the same rate and under the same conditions as in effect at the end of the just completed fiscal year.
+Funds are available until another appropriation (such as regular bill or CR) is enacted for these operations or December 15, 2013.

-CBO reported that enacting H.J.Res. would result in a budget authority of $3.04 billion.
+CBO estimates that enacting H.J.Res.
+80 would result in budget authority of approximately $6.65 billion.